-The initial term of the contract shall be for one (1) year, from May 10, 2021 to May 9, 2022; however, the contract term is subject to change and may be amended.
+The initial term of the contract shall be for two (2) years, from August 1, 2021 to June 30, 2023; however, the contract term is subject to change and may be amended.
 The resulting contract will be of no force or effect until signed by both parties.
 Performance shall not commence until a valid contract has been executed between the successful